Ceelog/phpdoc-en/src/ref/array.md

 ### Return Values

 Returns an <span class="type">array</span> containing all the entries from `array1` that are not present in any of the other arrays.
+Keys in the `array1` array are preserved.

 ### Examples